bowao/ioBroker.co2mini/README.md

 This Adapter supports the Co2-Mini sensor with USB ID 04d9:a052, it can be found under different product names.
 E.g. [TFA-Dostmann Airco2ntrol mini](https://www.tfa-dostmann.de/produkt/co2-monitor-airco2ntrol-mini-31-5006/) or [Co2Mini by co2meter.com](https://www.co2meter.com/products/co2mini-co2-indoor-air-quality-monitor).

-The ioBroker-Adapter uses the npm packet [co2-monitor](https://www.npmjs.com/package/co2-monitor) by [maddindeiss](https://github.com/maddindeiss/co2-monitor).
+The program part for reading the data from the co2 sensor in the ioBroker-adapter base on code by [maddindeiss](https://github.com/maddindeiss/co2-monitor).
 The program part for reading the data from the co2 sensor in the co2mini_udp client base on code by [Hendryk Plötz](https://hackaday.io/project/5301-reverse-engineering-a-low-cost-usb-co-monitor/log/17909-all-your-base-are-belong-to-us)